Lemon sole fillets with creamy sauce

 2. Heat the oil in a large, preferably non-stick pan over medium-high heat – high heat and a little more oil if the pan isn’t non-stick.

-3. Dredge the fillets in flour, shake off excess and place into the hot pan flesh side down.
-Add the butter and cook for a minute.
+3. Dredge the fillets in flour, shake off excess and place into the hot pan skin side down.
+Cook until the edges start to turn opaque.

 5. Pour the cream around the fillets, sprinkle the parsley and the Parmesan.
 Shake the pan to stir the sauce.
 Cook for a minute or two, until the sauce thickens and is nearly absorbed by the fish.